-(see Keeping Children Safe in Education, 2022)
+(see Keeping Children Safe in Education, 2023)

-This policy sets out how the College's governing body and Anglian Learning Trust discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the College.
-Our policy applies to all staff, paid and unpaid, working in the College including governors.
+This policy sets out how the College's governing body and the Anglian Learning Trust Board discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the College.
+Our policy applies to all staff, paid and unpaid, working in the College including supply staff, community education staff and governors.
 Teaching assistants, mid-day supervisors, administrative and support staff, as well as teachers can be the first point of disclosure for a child.
 Concerned parents/carers may also contact the College and its governors.

-It is consistent with the Safeguarding Children Partnership Board procedures.
+This policy is fully consistent with the Safeguarding Children Partnership Board procedures.